Sporting Dogs

 With a life expectancy of 12 to 15 years, the American Water Spaniel is a long-lived breed — a serious commitment.
 Overall a hardy breed, the American Water Spaniel benefits from routine vet check-ups and preventive care.

-Common health areas to discuss with your vet for sporting dogs breeds like the American Water Spaniel include joint health, dental hygiene, and routine parasite prevention.
+Common health areas to discuss with your vet include joint health (hip and elbow dysplasia), dental hygiene, eye health, and routine parasite prevention including flea, tick, and heartworm.
 The American Water Spaniel has a moderate tendency to gain weight — monitor portion sizes and avoid too many treats.
-Pet insurance is strongly recommended from puppyhood — it provides peace of mind and helps manage unexpected veterinary costs throughout your American Water Spaniel's life.
+Annual wellness bloodwork — including a complete blood count and biochemistry panel — is recommended from middle age onward to catch conditions like hypothyroidism, kidney disease, and diabetes early.
+Pet insurance is strongly recommended from puppyhood.

 Is this breed right for you?